Sustainable vanilla grown by small-scale farmers

 Vanilla is a fruit that grows on an orchid.
-The orchid is fragile and needs support and shade from other trees, such as banana or nut trees.
-A positive side-effect of vanilla production can increase biodiversity, and the cultivation method allows the farmers to grow more crops and add additional sources of income.
+The orchid is fragile and needs support and shade from other trees, such as banana palms or nut trees.
+Therefore a positive side-effect of vanilla production can increase biodiversity, and the cultivation method allows the farmers to grow more crops and add additional sources of income.

 Grows in warm climates

 Vanilla orchids are most comfortable in hot and humid climates.
 That is why countries like Madagascar, Mexico, Tahiti, Tanzania and Uganda grows the most vanilla.
 We work in Uganda because it provides small-scale farmers with an important source of income and because some of the best vanilla in the world is grown here.